 The Executive Director of the Plumas County Transportation Commission will investigate complaints received no more than 180 days after the alleged incident.
 The Commission will process complaints that are complete.

-Once the complaint is received, it will be reviewed to determine if it within the Plumas County Transportation Commission’s jurisdiction.
-The complainant will receive an acknowledgement letter informing her/him whether the complaint will be investigated.
+Once the complaint is received, it will be reviewed to determine if it is within the Plumas County Transportation Commission’s jurisdiction.
+The complainant will receive an acknowledgment letter informing her/him whether the complaint will be investigated.